Free shipping on all orders

 John Deere Hook and Pin

 To connect to an attachment, your loader arms will slide under the top hooks.
 The bottom pins on your attachment will slide into the bottom of the loader arm and will be secured using a cotter pin.
 This connection is found on most 200, 300, 400, and 500 series John Deere loaders.
-Although it is easier than the pin on style to change attachments, most user tend to still convert to the SSQA or Quick Tach connection which is easier and faster.

 This connection is found on larger sub compact and utility tractors and can be easily distinguished by the spring loaded handle on one side of the loader arms.
 You will connect to an attachment by tilting your arms forward and sliding the top bar under the brackets of your implement.
 You will then tilt the arms back allowing the bottom pin slots to align.
 Lastly, you will pull the spring handle out and turn to engage the pins that run horizontally from side to side.